For something we’re now told isn’t a planet, folks sure worked hard to discover Pluto.

 But Neptune didn’t seem big enough to entirely account for Uranus’s orbit.
 Another planet was probably out there too.
 So in 1906, millionaire Percival Lowell launched a project to find what he called “Planet X.”

 Folks around the world wrote to Lowell Observatory suggesting names for the new planet.
 At one point Constance Lowell – Percival’s widow — humbly suggested “Constance.”
-But an eleven year-old British schoolgirl finally came up with the winning name: Pluto — the ancient God of the cold and distant underworld.
+But an 11-year-old British schoolgirl finally came up with the winning name: Pluto — the ancient God of the cold and distant underworld.
 And it didn’t hurt that the first two letters were Percival Lowell’s initials.